Types of Psoriasis (cont.)

-Nail psoriasis of the fingernails and toenails.
-Note discoloration.
+Picture of nail psoriasis of the fingernails and toenails.
+Note the discoloration.
 Image courtesy of Hon Pak, MD.

-Most, but not all, people who have psoriasis of the nails also have skin psoriasis (also called cutaneous psoriasis or just psoriasis).
+Most, but not all, people who have psoriasis of the nails also have skin psoriasis (also called cutaneous psoriasis or simply psoriasis).
 Psoriasis of the nails occurs in fewer than 5% of people who do not have skin psoriasis.
 In people who have skin psoriasis, 10%-55% have psoriasis of the nails (also called psoriatic nail disease).
 About 10%-20% of people who have skin psoriasis also have psoriatic arthritis, a specific condition in which people have symptoms of both arthritis and psoriasis.
 Of people with psoriatic arthritis, 53%-86% have affected nails.

 Psoriasis of the nails can cause a number of changes to the nail area.
-Clear yellow-red nail discoloring that looks like a drop of blood under the nail plate may occur.
+Clear yellow-red nail discoloring that looks like a drop of oil under the nail plate may occur.
 Little pits may form in the nails.
 These pits develop when cells are lost from the nail's surface.

 Picture of nail psoriasis with pitting.
 Image courtesy of Hon Pak, MD.